Slag

 Due to the large demand for ferrous, ferralloy, and non-ferrous materials, slag production has increased throughout the years despite recycling (most notably in the iron and steelmaking industries) and upcycling efforts.
 The World Steel Association (WSA) estimates that 600 kg of co-materials (co-products and by-products; about 90 wt% is slags) are generated per tonne of steel produced.

 Composition

 Slag is usually a mixture of metal oxides and silicon dioxide.
 However, slags can contain metal sulfides and elemental metals.
-It is important to note, the oxide form may or may not be present once the molten slag solidifies and forms amorphous and crystalline components.
+The oxide form may or may not be present once the molten slag solidifies and forms amorphous and crystalline components.

 The major components of these slags include the oxides of calcium, magnesium, silicon, iron, and aluminium, with lesser amounts of manganese, phosphorus, and others depending on the specifics of the raw materials used.
 Furthermore, slag can be classified based on the abundance of iron among other major components.